 Applies to all members of the UW HCC.

-The following entities or units thereof comprise the University of Wisconsin Affiliated Covered Entity:
+The following entities or units thereof comprise the UW ACE:

-UW-Madison researchers with appointments to departments or programs which are not included in the UW HCC (as defined below) and key personnel working with such researchers who conduct research involving the use of protected health information in collaboration with researchers with appointments in the UW HCC (as defined below) are considered members of the UW HCC and, thus, the UW ACE for purposes of such research.
+UW–Madison researchers with appointments to departments or programs that are not included in the UW HCC, and key personnel working with such researchers who conduct research involving the use of protected health information in collaboration with researchers with appointments in the UW HCC, are considered members of the UW HCC and, thus, UW ACE for purposes of such research.

 Failing to comply with this policy may result in discipline for the individual(s) responsible for such noncompliance.

 Further, the U.S. Department ofHealth and Human Services (HHS) Office for Civil Rights (OCR) is responsible for enforcing the HIPAA Privacy and Security Rules, and an individual’s noncompliance may result in institutional noncompliance and/or an investigation by OCR.
 OCR attempts to resolve investigations by obtaining voluntary compliance and entering into corrective action plans and resolution agreements.
 Failure to comply with HIPAA or cooperate with OCR in an investigation may result in civil and/or criminal penalties.